 - This service is restricted to the registration of multimedia (set top / smart TV) and gaming console devices that are not capable of connecting to 802.1x type wireless networks like "ubcsecure".
 Users are not permitted to register devices such as smart phones, laptops and desktop computers, rather these devices should be connecting to the "ubcsecure" wireless network.
 Registered devices not meeting the above criteria may be scrutinized and permanently removed from the service by IT staff at any time.

-- Each user is only permitted to register a maximum of two devices.
+- Each user is only permitted to register a maximum of three devices.

 - Bandwidth is limited but is capable of streaming video and online gaming.